 Employees with one year of service who work over a thousand hours annually, in accordance with the terms of the plan, are eligible to participate in the Junior Achievement Retirement Plan (the Plan) administered by JA USA.
 The Plan is a defined benefit plan and is subject to the provisions of the Employee Retirement Income Security Act of 1974 (ERISA).
 The Plan provides retirement benefits based on age at retirement and years of service.
-Junior Achievement of Chicago contributed to JA USA an amount equal to 16.75 percent of eligible employees' annual salary for the years ended June 30, 2016 and 2015.
+Junior Achievement of Chicago contributed to JA USA an amount equal to 16.75 percent of eligible employees' annual salary for the years ended June 30, 2017 and 2016.
 Contributions are expensed as paid.
 Junior Achievement of Chicago is not directly responsible for the obligations of the Plan as administered by JA USA.
-Pension expense was approximately \$405,000 and \$380,000 for fiscal years ended 2016 and 2015, respectively.
+Pension expense was approximately \$423,000 and \$405,000 for fiscal years ended 2017 and 2016, respectively.

 Junior Achievement of Chicago has a nonqualified 457(b) deferred compensation plan for its president.
 Contributions of the plan are invested in equity securities.
-Junior Achievement of Chicago made contributions of \$18,000 for the fiscal years ended 2016 and 2015.
-At June 30, 2016 and 2015, \$272,351 and \$245,844, respectively, were accrued as a liability and set aside in a separate account for this benefit.
+Junior Achievement of Chicago made contributions of \$18,000 for the fiscal years ended 2017 and 2016.
+At June 30, 2017 and 2016, \$298,992 and \$272,351, respectively, were accrued as a liability and set aside in a separate account for this benefit.
 The assets held in this account are the property of Junior Achievement of Chicago and are subject to the claims of the general creditors.

 Junior Achievement of Chicago also maintains two other defined contribution employee benefit plans: a 401(a) plan, to which it may make contributions, and a 403(b) plan, to which it, as well as the employee, may make contributions.
-During the years ended June 30, 2016 and 2015, Junior Achievement of Chicago contributed \$53,000 to the 401(a) plan and \$35,000 to the 403(b) plan.
+During the years ended June 30, 2017 and 2016, Junior Achievement of Chicago contributed \$54,000 and \$53,000 to the 401(a) plan and \$36,000 and \$35,000 to the 403(b) plan respectively.